Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

 A comparison between the perturbative results in Eq.~\eqref{eq:SO-Vector-Equilateral} and the exact spin-orbit velocity computed numerically by using Eq.~\eqref{eq:SO-Exact} and a larger number $N=200$ of the orbital basis states in Eq.~\eqref{eq:sol-LaplEq} is shown in Fig.~\ref{fig:GD-dependence}.
-When the elevation angle is $\theta=0$, the wire extends along the $[001]$ direction, and the spin-orbit vector has a roughly constant amplitude, up to fast oscillations with a small amplitude, but as a consequence of the four-fold rotational symmetry of the Luttinger-Kohn Hamiltonian, its direction oscillates as a function of the azimuthal angle $\varphi$ with period $\pi/2$.
+When the elevation angle is $\theta=0$, the wire extends along the $[001]$ direction, and the spin-orbit vector has a roughly constant amplitude, but as a consequence of the four-fold rotational symmetry of the Luttinger-Kohn Hamiltonian, its direction oscillates as a function of the azimuthal angle $\varphi$ with period $\pi/2$.
 In contrast, when $\theta=\pm \pi/2$, the intrinsic spin-orbit vector has a constant direction ($\pmb{v}\parallel \textbf{e}_x$) and an oscillating amplitude that reaches its maximum when the wire is aligned to the main crystallographic axes $[100]$ or $[010]$.
 The minimal spin-orbit coupling occurs when the wire extends along the $[110]$ direction, which corresponds to the standard experimental growth direction (SA), see Fig.~\ref{fig:Geometry-finfet}b).
-These oscillations of the spin-orbit amplitude are a result of the large anisotropy of the material, which enhances the spin-orbit coupling when the material is grown along a main crystallographic axis.

-While Eq.~\eqref{eq:alpha0} agrees well with the numerically computed spin-orbit coupling, Eq.~\eqref{eq:alphapi/2} is not quantitatively accurate.
-The disagreement is a consequence of the large anisotropy of Silicon.
-In fact, because of the second order perturbation theory, only terms proportional to $e^{\pm 4i\varphi}$ and $e^{\pm 8i\varphi}$ appear in Eq.~\eqref{eq:alphapi/2}; these terms only affect the amplitude of the spin-orbit interaction at $\theta=\pm \pi/2$, and not at $\theta=0$.
-The numerical solution can be better approximated by including higher harmonics, that capture the fast decrease of spin-orbit interaction at the SA growth direction.

-The effective masses are also straightforwardly obtained by perturbation theory and their explicit expressions in Silicon and at $\theta=0$ and $\theta=\pm \pi/2$ is given in Eq.~\eqref{eq:Effective_masses_zero_field}.
-The perturbative analysis captures the qualitative behaviour of the masses, but the results are not in excellent quantitative agreement with the numerics, see Fig.~\ref{fig:intrinsic_par}a).
-From the full numerical analysis and by using Eq.~\eqref{eq:SO-length}, we extract the intrinsic spin-orbit length
+We note that while Eq.~\eqref{eq:alpha0} agrees well with the numerically computed spin-orbit coupling, Eq.~\eqref{eq:alphapi/2} captures the periodic oscillations but overestimates absolute value of the intrinsic coupling at the SA.